Pierre-BISCARAS/HangMan/README.md

 # HangMan Game

 This project is a hangman game coded in C language.
-First, we launch the server with a chosen word, then two clients connect to the server and a game can begin for each player!
+First, we start the server, then a client connects to the server and chooses a word to make another client connected to the server guess the word.
+The game can be started

 ## Requirements